olsheden/university/README.md

 # University Projects
 This repository contains my projects completed during my studies at CVUT FIT (year ?).
 The projects are organized according to the respective semesters in which they were undertaken.
+All projects represented here were successfully defended and assigned.

   •2nd Semester: